disruptive-technologies/studio-inertia-function/README.md

 API_URL_BASE: https://api.disruptive-technologies.com/v2
 EMU_URL_BASE: https://emulator.disruptive-technologies.com/v2
 ```
-The service account key, secret, and email are those create by a DT Studio Service account.
+The service account key, secret, and email are the same as those created by a DT Studio Service account.
 This is used for authentication when interfacing with the API.
 The signature secret should be a strong and unique password, also used when creating a new Data Connector.

 ## Deploy
 Deployment is easiest through the use of the Google Cloud CLI.
 After changing the capitalized arguments below, a single call is enough to push a new verison of the function.